openreplay/documentation/content/configuration/recordings-storage.md

 - `openreplay-assets`: where assets (such as css and fonts) will be copied
 - `openreplay-sourcemaps`: for storing source maps (see [how to upload them](/installation/upload-sourcemaps))

+Once the bucket created:

-Once created, enable CORS for each of the above buckets.
+1. Enable CORS for each of the above buckets.
 If you're on AWS, that would be under 'Permissions > Cross-origin resource sharing (CORS)' using the following configuration:

 ```json
 [